metagenlab/mummer2circos/README.md

 - depth files can be generated from bam file using *samtools depth*
 - the labels used in the .depth file should be the same as the fasta header (see example files)
-- regions with depth higher than 2 times depth are croped to that limit and coloured in green (deal with highly repeated sequences).
+- regions with depth higher than 2 times the median are croped to that limit and coloured in green (deal with highly repeated sequences).
 - regions with depth lower than half of the median depth are coloured in red.

 ```bash